geryb-bg/gery-web/blog/Lightsaber/Lights and sounds with the Raspberry Pi Zero/article.md

 # Lights and sounds with the Raspberry Pi Zero

-IoT projects can be tons of fun, but figuring out all the hardware stuff is not always easy.
+IoT projects can be tons of fun, but figuring out all the hardware is not always easy.
 As I mentioned in my [previous post](https://medium.com/@gerybbg/lightsaber-prototyping-with-the-nordic-thingy-52-890d54493b86), my team and I are building a lightsaber.
 A lightsaber requires at least two things, lights and sounds.
 In this post I will tell you how to set up an RGB LED strip (WS2812b), a sound hat (WM8960) and a button to control them both, on the Pi Zero.
 I will talk about the mistakes I made, and what you can do to avoid them, as well as the libraries I ended up using.

 My Raspberry Pi Zero is running Raspbian Buster Lite, and I followed [this tutorial](https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor) to set it up.